 Sometimes, high stress levels contribute to specific mental health problems, such as anxiety disorders, substance abuse, and major depression.
 Licensed mental health professionals, including psychologists, psychiatrists, and family therapists, have special training to help children and teens build resilience and develop healthy stress management techniques.

 If you or your child is experiencing a mental health crisis, help is available.
-Call the National Suicide Prevention Lifeline at 988 or the National Alliance on Mental Illness Helpline at 1-800-950-NAMI (6264) for immediate mental health support.
+Call or text the National Suicide Prevention Lifeline at 988 or the National Alliance on Mental Illness Helpline at 1-800-950-NAMI (6264) for immediate mental health support.

 Stress is a normal part of life, and everyone experiences it.
 Healthy stress management strategies can help children and teens make positive changes in their mental health, giving them the skills they need to bounce back and cope with stressful events.